Longitudinal Self-Supervised Learning: Introduction

-Despite the enormous success of deep learning in longitudinal analysis, the implications of repeated measures design on unsupervised representation learning is unclear.
-In this paper, we aim to bridge this gap by showing the tight conceptual connection from the repeated measures design to self-supervised learning and factor disentanglement.
-While the latter two topics are extensively studied in recent years, they are largely based on a cross-sectional design \cite{Setia2016}, where different training samples have no intrinsic relations with each other.
-In this situation, self-supervised learning \cite{Kolesnikov2019} aims to automatically explore similarity and dissimilarity relations across samples through the learning process of their representations.
-This concept closely relates to the longitudinal design, in which each subject serves as his or her own `comparison' with respect to the change over time.
-Therefore, learning representations from the repeated measures could fully leverage the structured inter-relation across time points.
+One limitation of supervised learning is that the training requires large amount of data with accurate labels, which is infeasible for some neuroimaging applications.
+For example, prior studies have trained models to predict subjects' age from their structural MRIs to understand the effect of aging on brain morphometry \citep{zhao2019variational,Smith2020eLife}.
+However, such age-based supervision can be sub-optimal as the chronological age does not always reflect the true condition of aging in the brain \citep{Steffener2016}.
+To resolve this issue, we propose here a novel learning scheme that replaces the direct supervision with \textit{self-supervision} in the context of repeated measures.
+In general, self-supervised learning \citep{Kolesnikov2019} aims to automatically generate \textit{supervisory signal} by exploring similarity and dissimilarity relations across samples through the learning process of their representations.
+This concept aligns with the longitudinal design, in which each subject serves as their own `comparison' with respect to the change over time.
+Therefore, the repeated measures could fully leverage the structured inter-relation across time points to learn time-dependent representations of MRIs.

-Such an idea of learning time-dependent representations links to the concept of factor disentanglement.
-The key intuition behind disentanglement is that real-world data are generated by distinct, interpretable, informative underlying factors \cite{Tschannen2018,higgins2018definition}.
-A change in a single factor should lead to a change in a single dimension in the representation space.
-This notion, despite being appealing, cannot be stringently formulated for cross-sectional data.
-As pointed out in \cite{locatello2018challenging}, disentanglement learning is theoretically unachievable unless with implicit supervision on the model.
-We argue that the repeated measures design is exactly proposed for `supervising' the disentanglement of the evolving factor across the measures.
-In a longitudinal study where each individual is repeated examined over time, all time-independent factors are fixed so that the impact of time-related factors, such as age, can be effectively revealed on the observations.
+Another concept in representation learning that can be related to the longitudinal design is \textit{factor disentanglement} \citep{Tschannen2018}.
+The key intuition behind disentanglement is that real-world data have low-dimensional representations that are controlled by distinct and interpretable factors \citep{higgins2018definition}.
+Changing a single factor should thus lead to a change in a single dimension in the representation space.
+According to a recent publication \citep{locatello2018challenging}, factor disentanglement cannot be stringently formulated for cross-sectional data without explicitly supervision.
+However, in a longitudinal study, where each individual is repeatedly examined over time, all time-independent factors are fixed so that the impact of time-related factors, such as age, can be effectively revealed on the observations.
+In other words, the study design of repeated measures fits perfectly to `supervising' the disentanglement of the evolving factor across the measures.